 Survey Finds East South Central And West South Central Regions Most Optimistic About Financial Hiring

-The Robert Half International Financial Hiring Index is based on telephone interviews with more than 1,400 CFOs across the United States.
-It was conducted by an independent research firm and developed by Robert Half International, the world’s first and largest staffing services firm specializing in accounting and finance.
+The Robert Half Financial Hiring Index is based on telephone interviews with more than 1,400 CFOs across the United States.
+It was conducted by an independent research firm and developed by Robert Half, the world’s first and largest staffing services firm specializing in accounting and finance.
 Robert Half has been tracking financial hiring activity in the United States since 1992.